 To request a ride or walking escort on the McMinnville campus, please call 503-883-7233.
-Portland campus community can request the same service from Legacy Good Samaritan Hospital Security by calling (503) 413-7911.
+Portland campus community can request the same service in the evenings by calling (503) 413-7210.

 Crime Prevention Presentations.
 Members of CPS are available to talk to any student or employee group on any of our campuses.
 These talks are designed to educate members of the campus communities about security and safety issues, and various techniques that can be used to prevent crime on campus.